 - 1. Explain a comprehensive overview of the basic content and theme of each book in the Old and New Testament. - 2.
-Articulate a synthesis of every major category of systematic theology. - 3.
+Articulate a synthesis of every major category of systematic theology and trace its development throughout church history. - 3.
 Understand and articulate the Free-Grace principles of progressive sanctification - 4.
 Demonstrate a working knowledge of biblical Hebrew and Greek. - 5.
 Lead a local church or para-church ministry by utilizing practical ministry skills and communicating effectively.